 The University transitioned its students to online learning and most of its employees to remote work in mid-March of 2020.
-The State of Oregon and Multnomah County Public Health officials must approve plans for bringing employees and students back to in-person instruction.
+The State of Oregon and Multnomah County Public Health officials implemented health and safety guidelines to allow employees and students back to in-person instruction.
 Restrictions on student housing have had the most significant impact to revenues.
 The University refunded \$5,520 of student room and board in March through June 2020, in addition to other costs associated with distance learning, working from home, and preparing the campus for the return of students and employees.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Securities ("CARES") Act was signed into law.
-Among other things, the CARES Act allocated \$14 billion to higher education through the creation of the Education Stabilization Fund.
-Fifty percent of the emergency funds received by institutions must go directly to students in the form of emergency grants to cover expenses related to the disruption of campus operations due to COVID-19.
-The Institutional half may be used for additional student grants, costs associated with significant changes to the delivery of instruction due to COVID-19, to offset lost income, and other approved expenditures.
+Among other things, the CARES Act allocated \$14 billion to higher education through the creation of the Education Stabilization Fund, or the Higher Education Emergency Relief Fund (HEERF).
+The University received a total of \$2,672 in HEERF I (CARES Act) funding.
+Fifty percent of the emergency funds received by the University went directly to students in the form of emergency grants to cover expenses related to the disruption of campus operations due to COVID-19 as required by the CARES Act.
+The institutional half was used to offset the room and board refunds mentioned earlier.